- We advise you to exercise normal safety precautions in Cambodia overall.

 Landmines remain a danger in many parts of Cambodia, especially along the border with Thailand.
 Large areas of rural Cambodia are still contaminated with unexploded ordnance.
 Visitors to the north and northwest of Cambodia should not stray from clearly marked pathways.
 Exercise caution if travelling beyond the Angkor Wat temple complex to outlying temples in Siem Reap.

 Travel by roads, especially at night, is dangerous because of poor road conditions, wandering livestock and the risk of crime.
 Driving standards and vehicle and road maintenance are generally poor.
+Road rules are often not followed.
 Serious injuries from road accidents occur daily in Cambodia.
 Motorcycle and coach/bus travel have particularly high accident rates.
 Large crowds can form quickly after road accidents and the occupants of the vehicle are at risk of becoming victims of extortion.
 For further advice, see our road travel page.

 Streets are crowded in major cities and road rules are routinely ignored.
 Be very careful when crossing busy streets as traffic can appear from any direction.